Reunion and Reconciliation

 Joseph Sends his Brothers Home

-Now Joseph shares with them the true urgency of the situation and tells them to bring his father and their families down with them.
-God had not permitted the people to leave Canaan before but Joseph is convincing them by God's great work that this was indeed God's will for them.
+At this point Joseph shares with them the true urgency of the situation and tells them to bring his father and their families down with them.
+God had not permitted His people to leave Canaan before but Joseph is convincing them by God's great work that this was indeed God's will for them.

 He eventually will settle them in the land of Goshen in Northeastern Egypt, a fertile region about 900 sq. miles in size.
 After the initial burst and then serious discussion about plans, there is a second wave of emotion as Joseph, beginning with his brother Benjamin, hugs and weeps with each of his brothers.
 Each (except Benjamin) is forgiven and each is reconciled in the arms of the other.